The Pain Left Behind: Reflections on a Medical Mission and an Island’s Overwhelmed Nurses

 The health care workers at the hospital weren’t the only ones subjected to these grim sights; so were our Astoria neighbors, who lived on the same block facing the ED ramp.
 We’ve always prided ourselves on the collaborative work we do for and with this community, including health fairs, screenings, and partnering with them on community boards.
 So one of us, an ED nurse named Fionnuala Quiqley (Nuala), decided to do something about it.

 Nuala is a skilled and passionate ED nurse with more than 14 years of experience.
-She […]
+She is […]

 2022-12-08T10:19:25-05:00December 8th, 2022|COVID-19, Nursing|1 Comment